 Already somewhat steep and rocky terrain with some exposed passages and small grips.
 There are vertical, longer ladders, and iron stemples, pegs, or chains.
 Some stretches are quite demanding.
-Without the installed protection, the difficulty reaches grade 2 or 3.
-Even the experienced mountaineer uses a basic via ferrata kit.
+Without the installed safety features, the difficulty reaches grade 2 or 3.
+Even the experienced mountaineer will use a basic via ferrata kit.
 For the less experienced and for children, a via ferrata safety kit is absolutely necessary, as well as a safety rope for longer climbing passages

 C = DIFFICULT (yellow)

 Steep to very steep rocky terrain.
 For the most part, there are passages that have small footholds and that are nearly always exposed.
 The overhanging ladders, iron stemples and pegs can also be quite far apart (in particular for children and persons of short stature).
-There are often vertical stretches that are only secured by a steel rope; the route is sometimes quite exhausting.
-Without installed protection, some of the steep passages would be graded 3 or 4.
-Longer ascents of this level are already considered to be major via ferrata ventures.
-The less experienced and children need to be belayed by an experienced partner.
-Self-belay even for the experienced mountaineer is highly recommended.
+There are often vertical stretches that are only secured by a steel cable; the route is sometimes quite exhausting.
+Without installed safety features, some of the steep passages would be graded 3 or 4.
+Longer ascents of this level are already considered to be major via ferrata challenges.
+Less experienced climbers and children need to be belayed by an experienced partner.
+Self-belaying is highly recommended even for experienced mountaineers.

 D = VERY DIFFICULT (red)

-There is vertical and often overhanging terrain with wide gaps between iron stemples and pegs.
-The very exposed and steep rock is secured by a steel rope only.
+Vertical and often overhanging terrain with wide gaps between iron stemples and pegs.
+The very exposed and steep rock is secured by a steel cable only.
 The long vertical and even overhanging stretches require good upper body strength and a very high level of fitness.
-Still, there may be some short passages that involve easy climbing (1 - 2) and that can be conquered without protection.
+Still, there may be some short passages that involve easy climbing (1 - 2) and that can be overcome without safety gear.
 Even for the very experienced mountaineer, a complete via ferrata kit is obligatory (climbing boots with a profile rubber sole are the best choice).
-This difficulty grade is not suitable for beginners and less experienced mountaineers.
-Usually this level is already climbed in rope teams.
+This difficulty grade is not suitable for beginners or less experienced mountaineers.
+Usually this level is climbed in rope teams.

 E = EXTREMELY DIFFICULT (black)

-Extremely demanding in terms of strength, sure-footedness (proper climbing boots!) and a truly good head for heights (no height vertigo) are a precondition.
-This difficulty grade does not occur very often on via ferrata routes.
+Extremely demanding in terms of strength, sure-footedness (proper climbing boots!) and a truly good head for heights (no dizziness issues) are a precondition.
+This level of difficulty does not occur very often on via ferrata routes.
 Rope teams are obligatory, mostly combined with rock climbing.
-Else, all indications as stated for "D" apply, however, even more demanding.
+Otherwise, all indications as stated under "D" apply, though are even more demanding.